 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+(Check one): Large accelerated filer Accelerated filer

-Non-accelerated filer

-☐ (Do not check if a smaller reporting company)
+Non-accelerated filer (Do not check if a smaller reporting company)